KaruroChori/freezerplate/README.md

 ## What's that?

-Everyone loves templates: the let us reuse the same boilerplate code over and over, for each project we start and never finish.
+Everyone loves templates: they let us reuse the same boilerplate code over and over, for each and every project we start to never be finished.
 Just think how frustrating it would be to bake cookies and having to manually shape each one of them.
+No one deserves such life!

 However, in most scenarios, a naive copy & paste of files is not the best approach.
 We might need to place our project name in several spots, or pre-generate multiple subfolders with the same pattern based on information which is application specific, only know when initializing a new project.
-Not having a way to properly express this parametrization can be frustrating and time-consuming.
+Lacking a way to properly express this parametrization can be frustrating and time-consuming.
 Fret not! `freezerplate` is the unlikely solution to a problem no one knew they had!

 `freezerplate` allows you to automatically generate the C++ code of a program which can fully build your boilerplate just passing the destination folder and the environment file with the specific parametrization.